DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 That is it!
 After creating and running the above four build jobs you should have the web application up and running on your remote machine.
 Try to point your browser to http://

+This guide is base on The lecture notes [05-Continuous Integration and Delivery](https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/lecture_notes/05-Continuous%20Integration%20and%20Delivery.ipynb)